-I’m a “visual” person, attentive to what is around me.
-I often find my attention being drawn in different directions.
-I discovered photography in high school.
-But my passion guided me to a career helping others and I became a Pediatrician.
+I discovered photography in high school and built my own darkroom.
+I was ultimately drawn to a career in medicine and became a Pediatrician.
 I practiced Pediatrics for over 35 years, caring for infants and children.
-I maintained my interest in photography while working, but it wasn’t until after retiring, that I began to devote my time to photography, studying, practicing and experimenting.
+I maintained my interest in photography while working, but it wasn’t until I retired that I returned to studying, practicing and experimenting with photography.

 Share this Page